greenorbitspace/hub/userguide/content/en/docs/glossary/h/hard-bounce.md

 ---
 title: Hard Bounce
 ref: hard-bounce
+weight: 1
+exported_at: '2025-06-16T15:03:53.124854+00:00'
-description: A hard bounce refers to an email that has been returned to the sender because the recipient's email address is invalid or does not exist.
-This type of bounce indicates a permanent issue, such as a misspelled email address or a non-existent domain.
+definition: A hard bounce refers to an email that has been returned to the sender because the recipient's email address is invalid, non-existent, or blocked.
+Unlike a soft bounce, which may occur due to temporary issues, a hard bounce indicates a permanent failure in delivering the email.
-notion_page_id: 214d6625-c679-8012-a22e-c3b1c95d8358
-exported_at: '2025-06-16T14:24:02.201073+00:00'
 tags:
 - Marketing
 - Email
-category:
+id: GL115
+categories:
 - Marketing & Communication
-id: GL115
 ---